nexusosdaily-code/NexusOS/replit.md

 ### Overview
 NexusOS is a comprehensive economic system simulator based on the Nexus equation, a self-regulating system with issuance/burn mechanics, PID feedback control, and conservation constraints.
 It models a multi-factor ecosystem, offering configurable parameters, real-time visualization, scenario management with PostgreSQL persistence, and data export.
 The platform also includes advanced features like Monte Carlo and Sensitivity Analysis, Multi-Agent Network Simulation, Smart Contract Code Generation (Solidity, Rust/ink!), Oracle Integration, and ML-Based Adaptive Parameter Tuning.
 It also provides User Authentication and Role-Based Access Control.

+**Testing**: Comprehensive test suite with 175 tests covering all core modules (100% pass rate).
+See Testing section below for details.

 ### User Preferences
 Preferred communication style: Simple, everyday language.